 Jean Daniel L’Ange, Deutliche und grůndliche Erklårung der Adelichen und Ritterlichen freyen Fecht-Kunst

 In 1671 Johannes Georges Bruchius published an extensive fencing manual entitled Grondige Beschryvinge van de Edele ende Ridderlijcke Scherm- ofte Wapen-Konste (“Thorough Description of the Noble and Knightly Fencing- or Weapon-Art”).
-It was published in Leiden by Abraham Verhoef, and treated the use of the single rapier in Meyer’s manner, which was itself heavily influenced by the teachings of the Italian master Salvator Fabris.
+It was published in Leiden by Abraham Verhoef, and treated the use of the single rapier in Meyer’s manner, which was itself heavily influenced by the rapier sword fighting techniques and teachings of the Italian master Salvator Fabris.

-You can read more biographical information about these masters at their Wiktenauer pages
+You can read more biographical information about these German rapier masters at their Wiktenauer pages

 Interestingly enough, the historical methods of French rapier fencing is not an area studied as commonly within the modern HEMA community.
 This is despite the fact that the French rapier fencing tradition has had the most influence on the modern sport of fencing, and it eventually replaced both Spanish and Italian styles in the 16th century as the rapier developed into the smallsword.
 In fact, the foil was developed within the French fencing tradition as a safer training tool than just putting balls or buttons on the tips of rapiers, which was a common method in rapier training.
 This would eventually lead to the creation of modern sport fencing.
 I will briefly summarize in this section how that transformation occurred.